marchelmon/PORTFOLIO/Movieskip/Presentation.md

 <br>

 <strong>Description</strong><br>
-Movieskip helps people find movies they want to watch by excluding everything that they've already decided<br>
+Movieskip helps people find movies they want to watch by excluding everything they have already decided<br>
 is not of their interest.
-We've all been their with some friends trying to find a movie to watch watch.
+We've all been there trying to find a movie to watch with some friends.
 There<br>
 is always someone who has seen the suggestion or really doesn't want to.
-Movieskip gets through the bigger part<br>
+Movieskip gets through the bigger<br>
-of these issues, besides, everytime to try to find a movie, you make it easier for the upcoming selections.
+part of these issues.Besides, everytime you try to find a movie, you make it easier for the upcoming<br>
+selections.
 <br><br>

  &nbsp; &nbsp;<strong>Social auth and email auth with password recovery enabled.</strong>